cap-js-community/odata-v2-adapter/README.md

 - `@cov2ap.analytics: false`: Suppress analytics conversion for the annotated entity, if set to `false`.
 - `@cov2ap.deltaResponse: 'timestamp'`: Delta response '\_\_delta' is added to response data of annotated entity with current timestamp information.
-- `@cov2ap.isoDateTime`: Values of type DateTime are represented in ISO 8601 format for annotated entity.
+- `@cov2ap.isoDateTimeOffset`: Values of type Edm.DateTimeOffset are represented in ISO 8601 format for annotated entity.

 **Entity Element Level**: